-On February 28, 2014, the Company's Board of Directors adopted its 2014 Incentive Plan and its 2014 Employee Stock Purchase Plan, or the ESPP, which were subsequently approved by its shareholders and became effective upon the closing of the Company's initial public offering on March 25, 2014.
+On February 28, 2014, the Company's Board of Directors adopted its 2014 Incentive Plan and its 2014 Employee Stock Purchase Plan, or the 2014 ESPP, which were subsequently approved by its shareholders and became effective upon the closing of the Company's initial public offering on March 25, 2014.
 The Company's 2014 Incentive Plan was subsequently amended on December 11, 2018, which amendment did not require shareholder approval.
 The Company's 2014 Incentive Plan, as amended, is referred to as the 2014 Plan.
-The 2014 Plan replaced the Company's Amended and Restated 2008 Equity Incentive Plan, the 2008 Plan; however, options or other awards granted under the 2008 Plan prior to the adoption of the 2014 Plan that have not been settled or forfeited remain outstanding and effective.
+The 2014 Plan replaced the Company's Amended and Restated 2008 Equity Incentive Plan, or the 2008 Plan; however, options or other awards granted under the 2008 Plan prior to the adoption of the 2014 Plan that have not been settled or forfeited remain outstanding and effective.
+On June 6, 2019, the Company's shareholders approved the Amended and Restated 2014 Employee Stock Purchase Plan, or the ESPP.
 In May 2016, the Company's Board of Directors approved an inducement award program that was separate from the Company's equity plans and which, consistent with Nasdaq Listing Rule 5635(c)(4), did not require shareholder approval, or the Inducement Award Program.
-For 2019, the Company authorized the issuance of up to 3,150,000 shares for the purpose of granting options to purchase shares of the Company's common stock to new hires under the Inducement Award Program, of which 299,700 options to purchase Akebia Shares were granted during the three months ended March 31, 2019 and 299,700 options to purchase Akebia Shares remained outstanding at March 31, 2019.
+For 2019, the Company authorized the issuance of up to 3,150,000 shares for the purpose of granting options to purchase shares of the Company's common stock to new hires under the Inducement Award Program, of which 787,700 options to purchase Akebia Shares were granted during the six months ended June 30, 2019, of which 774,700 options to purchase Akebia Shares remained outstanding at June 30, 2019.